-Elizabeth Taylor Graduated from John Marshall High School in Oklahoma City.
+Elizabeth Hale-Taylor Graduated from John Marshall High School in Oklahoma City.
 She then graduated from Langston University.

-Principal Taylor has been married to her husband Bryan for 21 years and they have two adult daughters Ryan and Randi.
+Principal Hale-Taylor has two adult daughters Ryan and Randi that she is extremely proud of.
 Teaching has always been one of her passions.
 She believes all students can learn.
 This high-level outcome expectancy has shaped her philosophy on education and her vision as an administrator.
 This vision centers on promoting our District-wide high-quality standards for sound instructional strategies that increase student performance and promote college and career readiness.

 Diane Beckham has been a servant in public education since 1994.
 She began her career for Oklahoma City Public Schools.
 This was the beginning of Diane’s journey into Montessori education by assisting in the creation of a Montessori magnet school in Oklahoma City while completing a Master’s degree in Montessori education at Oklahoma City University.
 After several years of working in Oklahoma City, Diane moved to Sacramento California where an opportunity to develop a Montessori charter school unfolded.
 It was there that she learned about Montessori, the elementary years.

 Diane, before accepting the role of principal at Emerson, worked for Kansas City Public Schools where she was a traveling administrator between the district’s 2 public Montessori schools.

 The opportunity to create a public Montessori school that served the community and children of Tulsa was a call too great to pass up.
 Diane feels honored and excited to be a part of the Tulsa community and to lead the work in sharing the benefits of Montessori to all children.